Panic disorder: Smoking

 Tobacco smoking increases the risk of developing panic disorder with or without agoraphobia and panic attacks; smoking started in adolescence or early adulthood particularly increases this risk of developing panic disorder.
 While the mechanism of how smoking increases panic attacks is not fully understood, a few hypotheses have been derived.
-Smoking cigarettes may lead to panic attacks by causing changes in respiratory function (e.g. feeling short of breath).
-These respiratory changes in turn can lead to the formation of panic attacks, as respiratory symptoms are a prominent feature of panic.
+Smoking cigarettes may lead to panic attacks by causing changes in respiratory function (e.g., feeling short of breath).
+These respiratory changes, in turn, can lead to the formation of panic attacks, as respiratory symptoms are a prominent feature of panic.
 Respiratory abnormalities have been found in children with high levels of anxiety, which suggests that a person with these difficulties may be susceptible to panic attacks, and thus more likely to subsequently develop panic disorder.
 Nicotine, a stimulant, could contribute to panic attacks.
 However, nicotine withdrawal may also cause significant anxiety which could contribute to panic attacks.

 It is also possible that panic disorder patients smoke cigarettes as a form of self-medication to lessen anxiety.
-Nicotine and other psychoactive compounds with antidepressant properties in tobacco smoke which act as monoamine oxidase inhibitors in the brain can alter mood and have a calming effect, depending on dose.
+Nicotine and other psychoactive compounds with antidepressant properties in tobacco smoke, which act as monoamine oxidase inhibitors in the brain, can alter mood and have a calming effect, depending on dose.

 Stimulants

 A number of clinical studies have shown a positive association between caffeine ingestion and panic disorder and/or anxiogenic effects.
 People who have panic disorder are more sensitive to the anxiety-provoking effects of caffeine.
 One of the major anxiety-provoking effects of caffeine is an increase in heart rate.

 Certain cold and flu medications containing decongestants may also contain pseudoephedrine, ephedrine, phenylephrine, naphazoline and oxymetazoline.
-These may be avoided by the use of decongestants formulated to prevent causing high blood pressure.
+These may be avoided by the use of decongestants formulated to prevent high blood pressure.